 About Me and This Page

 Hello world!
 Hello beyond as well, I suppose.
 That would be flattering.
 My name is Destiny Rose Murphy.
-I'm 19 years old, female, and currently living in New Haven, Connecticut, where I'm just over halfway done with the fall semester of my 2L year at Yale Law.
+I'm 19 years old, female, and currently living in New Haven, Connecticut, where I've just finished the fall semester of my 2L year at Yale Law.
 Earlier this year I finished my 1L year at Georgetown Law (sorta—I did the second half of the school year away from the city, because, ya know, plague), and for my undergraduate degree I majored in English, Political Science, and Philosophy, and minored in Public Policy and International Affairs at Southern Methodist University in Dallas, Texas.

 Last academic year I really enjoyed Georgetown's Curriculum B program, which combines the traditional first year classes with a philosophical look at the basic biases and underpinnings of the law.
 Last summer I worked (remotely) for Georgetown's Annual Review of Federal Criminal Procedure, as well as for the Council for Court Excellence, a DC non-profit that does justice system reform work.
 I sure do miss the open city and the ability to sit in crowded cafes and artsy house parties, but I'm safe and healthy, so it's hard to complain.